Workshops & Readings

 2024

 In January and February Katie taught a series of Creative Writing workshops with ArtNet DLR in the Lexicon, Dun Laoghaire.
-With poet Jane Robinson, she will host two Open Mics with ArtNet in March and April.
+With poet Jane Robinson, she hosted two Open Mics with ArtNet in March and April.
 Venue: Walter’s Pub, Dun Laoghaire.
+In December she will co-host another of these regular nights with Leo Cullen.

 In January Katie and her fellow editors Eamonn Wall and Mick Considine launched their anthology “Distant Summers: Remembering Philip Casey”, published by Arlen House.
 The Dublin launch in Books Upstairs was a very emotional occasion as eighty attendees honoured Philip in his favourite bookshop.
 There was also a launch in Gorey library where many of Philip’s Wexford friends and admirers gathered to celebrate a much loved writer and friend.
 The anthology reached the “Irish Times” bestseller list on January 20th.